Senegal confirms first coronavirus case: health ministry

 North African countries Tunisia, Algeria and Egypt have also confirmed cases of the virus.

+Before the confirmation of the first case, President Macky Sall on Monday urged calm.

+“The health services are taking care of the patient according to the procedure recommended by the World Health Organization,” he told reporters.

-Reporting By Diadie Ba; Writing by Edward McAllister; Editing by Aaron Ross
+Writing by Edward McAllister; Editing by Aaron Ross and Jonathan Oatis